UniversalDependencies/UD_Yoruba-YTB/README.md

 # Summary

-Parts of the Yoruba Bible, hand-annotated natively in Universal Dependencies.
+Parts of the Yoruba Bible and of the Yoruba edition of Wikipedia, hand-annotated natively in Universal Dependencies.

 # Introduction